The British Electroacoustic Network (BEAN) is the national body for electroacoustic music in Britain.

 Become a Member

-If you’re a British citizen, or live/work in the UK then you are eligible to join!
-It is completely free and only takes a minute.
+BEAN membership is free to join for UK* and international members.
+The registration is linked below, and doing so only takes a minute.
 By signing up you will receive monthly digests of opportunities and events around the country, as well as being able to submit your own events and calls across the network!

 Donate to BEAN